Kitware/CMake/Help/guide/tutorial/A Basic Starting Point.rst

   :language: cmake
   :end-before: # specify the C++ standard

-Then, configure a header file to pass the version number to the source
+Then use :command:`configure_file` to pass the version number to the source
 code:

 .. literalinclude:: Step2/CMakeLists.txt